 Do I need workers’ compensation for my new business in New Hampshire?

-All employers in New Hampshire are compelled to provide workers’ compensation coverage to their employees.
+Yes, all employers in New Hampshire are required to provide workers’ compensation coverage to their employees.

 Does my business in New Hampshire need to contribute to health insurance?

 Health insurance isn’t a requirement for small businesses in New Hampshire.